Emacs

-The original EMACS was written in 1976 by David A. Moon and Guy L. Steele Jr. as a set of Editor MACroS for the TECO editor.
+The original EMACS was written in 1976 by David A. Moon and Guy L. Steele Jr. as a set of macros for the TECO editor.
 It was inspired by the ideas of the TECO-macro editors TECMAC and TMACS.

 The most popular, and most ported, version of Emacs is GNU Emacs, which was created by Richard Stallman for the GNU Project.
 XEmacs is a variant that branched from GNU Emacs in 1991.
 GNU Emacs and XEmacs use similar Lisp dialects and are, for the most part, compatible with each other.
-XEmacs development is inactive.
+XEmacs development is currently very slow.

-Emacs is, along with vi, one of the two main contenders in the traditional editor wars of Unix culture.
-Emacs is among the oldest free and open source projects still under development.
+GNU Emacs is, along with vi, one of the two main contenders in the traditional editor wars of Unix culture.
+GNU Emacs is among the oldest free and open source projects still under development.